SSL VPN modes of operation

 When a remote client connects to the FortiGate unit, the FortiGate unit authenticates the user based on username, password, and authentication domain.
 A successful login determines the access rights of remote users according to user group.
 The user group settings specify whether the connection will operate in web-only mode or tunnel mode.

 Web-only mode provides remote users with a fast and efficient way to access server applications from any thin client computer equipped with a web browser.
-Web-only mode offers true clientless network access using any web browser that has built-in SSL encryption and the Sun Java Runtime Environment (note that there is no minimum Java/JRE version requirement—any version of Java/JRE currently supported by the supplier of the Java/JRE for the operating system should work).
+Web-only mode offers true clientless network access using any web browser that has built-in SSL encryption and the Sun Java runtime environment.

 Support for SSL VPN web-only mode is built into FortiOS.
 The feature comprises of an SSL daemon running on the FortiGate unit, and a web portal, which provides users with access to network services and resources including HTTP/HTTPS, Telnet, FTP, SMB/CIFS, VNC, RDP, and SSH.

 In web-only mode, the FortiGate unit acts as a secure HTTP/HTTPS gateway and authenticates remote users as members of a user group.
 After successful authentication, the FortiGate unit redirects the web browser to the web portal home page and the user can access the server applications behind the FortiGate unit.